Tuzi: 21st century

-From 24 March 2020 until further notice, the entirety of Tuzi Municipality has been put into a complete lockdown in response to the sudden increase of cases of the COVID-19 pandemic in Montenegro, with only essential services being allowed to operate.
-Tuzi is the first municipality in Montenegro that was put in a complete lockdown during the COVID-19 pandemic.
+Tuzi was the first municipality in Montenegro that was put into complete lockdown during the COVID-19 pandemic.

 Sports

 Tuzi's local football club is Dečić, who play in the Montenegrin First League.
 Their home venue is the Stadion Tuško Polje and their reserve team plays in the Montenegrin Third League.
+The local basketball team is KB Deçiq which competes in the highest tier Prva A Liga.

 Demographics

 According to 2011 census, the town of Tuzi has a population of 4,748, while Tuzi Municipality has 11,422 residents.